capiaas/code_challange_2023/README.md

   * seconds_into
 * Language could be either Python or NodeJS
 * You can freely choose to use whichever library you want to make the job easier.
+* Feel free to ask if you have problems or questions.